Skip to content

 South Carolina

-You can register your business with the SOS.
-Make sure you check all local requirements for further steps in order to get your business started.
+To get licensed in South Carolina, register with the South Carolina Secretary of State.
+Make sure you check all local requirements for further steps to get your business started.

 South Dakota